 Adopted by Resolution of Pitch and Putt Ireland’s National Executive Council, Pitch and Putt Ireland has adopted Sport Ireland's rules on Anti Doping under Article 82 of the Constitution

 Under the Irish Anti-Doping Rules, Sport Ireland carries out drug testing on behalf of Pitch and Putt Ireland.
+Irish Sport Anti-Doping Panel Procedures can be viewed by clicking here.

 Full details on the Irish Anti-Doping Programme are available by clicking here.